DSIN143 - Design Using Adobe InDesign

 |Registration Dates||Course Dates||Session||Weeks|

-- Evaluate the capabilities of Adobe InDesign CS6 that have made it an effective tool for print design.
+Explain the capabilities of Adobe InDesign that have made it a useful design tool.

-- Use imagery in printed communications to achieve effective messaging.
+Use images in communications to achieve effective messaging.

-- Apply the fundamentals of design to develop Interactive documents.
+Apply the fundamentals of design to printed communications.

-- Apply the fundamentals of design to develop digital books.
+Apply the fundamentals of designing and developing a digital book.

-- Demonstrate use of graphic design as a profession and the place of graphic design in the realm of mass communications.
+Demonstrate use of graphic design as a professional and the use of graphic design in the realm of mass communications.